Free shampoo! Free toothpaste! Free toiletries!

 We all have limited resources that we must prioritize in order to survive and to live our lives to the fullest.
 But spending your money on needs rather than wants is always a bummer.
 I know I didn’t grow up dreaming about spending my hard earned money on shampoo, toothpaste, laundry detergent and trash bags; rather I dreamt about traveling, taking lots of neat classes, waltzing up and down the aisles of the Container Store…you get the picture.

 In fact, I refuse to pay for any of these items, because if I did, that is more money washed literally down the shower drain (or thrown away in the trash) instead of being used to fund my dreams.
 How can I get away with this?
 I assure you that you will not find my mug shot behind the counter at CVS.
 Instead, I play the Drugstore Game.
 I get all of the following for free or for pennies: cleaning supplies, toilet paper, paper towels (though we generally only use dish towels), napkins, cosmetics, feminine products, razors, shaving cream, OTC medicine, hand soap and body wash, toothpaste, rinse and floss, lotion, sponges, digital photos, the occasional office supplies, all of our Halloween candy, etc. Last year alone this saved me $760+ (your annual savings is nicely calculated for you on your CVS receipts).
+If only I could find the MD Complete skincare line for mere pennies.
 This year I have saved myself $263 so far—and that is all free products.
 Perhaps the most impressive number is the amount that I have actually spent out of my pocket at the drugstore on the necessary items to run a household: since I was a novice last year, I spent almost $150, but I’ve whittled that down to just $30 this year, and my husband and I are never for want of anything.
 In fact, I have so much product left over that I donate bags of toiletries several times a year to a women’s domestic abuse shelter here in Houston.

 Here’s how to get started, as well as some humorous articles I wrote about my own personal experience when I first started playing the game in 2008.